webyrd/mediKanren/biolink2/dbk/README.md

 ## TODO

-* materialized-relation
-  * eventually, tables (primary or index) will be independent helper relations
-  * but for now, the main relation will directly join with appropriate helper tables to avoid performance issues with naive DFS strategy

 * stop using cells: procs should return mk syntax or opaque constraints
   * opaque relations (their procs return (constrain (relate ,proc) ,args))
   * interpretations (possibly for multiple evaluation strategies) should be